narthur/av-done/README.md

 List of tasks completed.
 List is not exhaustive.
 Dates may not be precisely accurate.

+## 3/17/2020

+- Develop compression lambda budget range and rationale
+- Revise request for proposal for compression lambda project
+- Fix Journeys Unscripted theme issue
+- Explore using AirTable and/or Monday.com as a CRM
+- Watch Lynda.com course on working with legacy code

+## 3/16/2020

+- Prepare first draft of proposal for compression lambda project
+- Send first draft to Al

 ## 3/11/2020

 - Switch av-done to reverse chronological order
+- Capture public site usage trends for strategic planning meeting

 ## 3/10/2020